juspay/hyperswitch/add_connector.md

 A connector is an integration to fulfill payments.
 Related use cases could be any of the below

 - Payment processor (Stripe, Adyen, ChasePaymentTech etc.,)
-- Fraud and Risk management platform (like Ravelin, Riskified etc.,)
+- Fraud and Risk management platform (like Signifyd, Riskified etc.,)
 - Payment network (Visa, Master)
 - Payment authentication services (Cardinal etc.,) Router supports "Payment Processors" right now.
 Support will be extended to the other categories in the near future.